Rights of Employees

-New Jersey has one of the country’s broadest whistleblower laws in the country, the Conscientious Employee Protection Act (CEPA).
-Among other things, CEPA makes it illegal for your employer to retaliate against you if you object to or refuse to participate in something you reasonably believe is illegal, criminal, fraudulent, or violates a clear mandate of public policy relating to public health, safety, welfare, or the environment.
-If you are a licensed or certified health care professional, CEPA also applies if you objected to or refused to participate in an activity you reasonably believe constitutes improper quality of patient care.
+New Jersey has one of the country’s broadest whistleblower laws, the Conscientious Employee Protection Act ("CEPA").
+Among other things, CEPA makes it illegal for your employer to retaliate against you if you object to or refuse to participate in something you reasonably believe is illegal, criminal, fraudulent, or violates a clear public policy requirement that relates to public health, safety, welfare or the environment.
+If you are a licensed or certified health care professional, CEPA also applies if you objected to or refused to participate in an activity you reasonably believed constitutes improper quality of patient care.

-Both New Jersey and New York law prohibit companies from retaliating against employees who seek workers’ compensation benefits or file worker's compensation claims.
-Worker's compensation retaliation can occur because a company gets upset that your claim could increase its insurance rates, require it to complete extra paperwork, brings to light a dangerous condition in the workplace, or for a variety of other reasons.
+Both New Jersey and New York law prohibit employers from retaliating against employees who seek workers’ compensation benefits, or who file worker's compensation claims.
+Worker's compensation retaliation can occur because an employer is upset that your claim could increase its insurance rates or require it to complete extra paperwork, because it brings to light a dangerous condition in the workplace, or for a variety of other reasons.

-The False Claims Act also provides protection to certain whistleblowers who report particular violations of law that harm the state or federal government.
-Individuals who file successful cases under the False Claims Act are eligible to receive a percentage of the money the government recovers.
-More information is available on our False Claims Act page.
+The False Claims Act also provides protection to individuals who engage in whistleblowing by reporting particular violations of law that harm the state or federal government.
+Individuals who file successful cases under the False Claims Act are eligible to receive a percentage of the money the government recovers.Contact a New York and New Jersey Whistleblower Lawyer